PeterCamilleri/mini_readline/README.md

 require 'mini_readline'
 ```

+##### Limitations

+All of the measures taken to ensure some backward compatibility with the
+standard readline facility are only of limited effectiveness.
+Any program
+that digs into the innards of the system gem will likely need at least some
+porting to switch to the mini_readline gem.

+For the most part, compatible mode exists to make that porting process an
+easier one.

 ### Native Mode

 In native mode, instances of the Readline class are used to get user input.